 Finance and Alternative Data

-Foot Traffic data allows banks, hedge funds, lending services and insurance providers to identify trends before they are reflected in quarterly earnings reports, as well as better serve retail finance with site selection, affluence data, etc.
+Foot Traffic data allows banks, hedge funds, lending services, and financial institutions to identify trends before competitors.
+Also, this data serves retail finance with site selection and affluence data, among others.

 Advertising and Marketing